json-iterator/go/README.md

 }
 ```

-there is no way to add json.Unmarshaller to time.Time as the type is not defined by you.
+there is no way to add json.Unmarshaller to time.Time as the type is not defined by you (type alias time.Time is not fun to use).
 Using jsoniter, we can.

 ```
 type Tom struct {